andrewcooke/choochoo/docs/data-model.md

 * Training plans.
 In this case the tree structure of Topics is important and individual entries may be for only a single day.

+## Timezones

+All the above was written assuming that all calculations are in UTC.
+This was an oversight.
+In fact, diary-related presentation is (obviously!) timezone-specific.

+This is a problem.
+Some data are timezone-specific and some not.
+How do we handle this?

+First, we need to identify which data vary with timezone.
+In particular, which Sources.

+* Topic entries come from the diary.
+These need to be saved (from the diary, when values are changed) and retrieved (for display in the diary).
+What happens when the timezone changes?

+* Intervals should also depend on the timzeone.
+This doesn't matter so much for long (eg yearly) intervals, but for daily intervals, we want to use the local definition of "day".

+* Constants may be a small issue, in that we users will assume they are entering local date.
+But only conversion on input is needed.

+Other than Sources, most data seem to work fine in UTC.
+In particular, data obtained from FIT files can be converted to UTC (some care is needed with handling cumulative steps which accumulate throughout a local day).

+### Intervals

+The Schedule class works internally with dates (not times).
+If we convert this to times using the local timzone then logic should remain consistent (nothing in the code assumes particular alignment except when using values derived from Schedule methods).

+There *is* going to be a problem if the timzone changes - existing Intervals will no longer be found at the "right" times.
+But all Intervals are derived data and so can be recalculated in this case (eg if the user moves location).

+Steps to change:

+* Remove implicit conversion from date to time.

+* Subclass Schedule to include methods that are timezone aware and do conversions.

+* Finally implement MonitorSteps coorrectly.

+* Get tests running (maybe add new tests).

+### Topics

+Diary entries, etc (plans, injuries, ...).

+We need to worry about:

+* Retrieving saved data for the correct day if timestamps change.

+* Deleting appropriate Intervals when data change.

+* Calculating values using Intervals.

+To fix the first of these we either need to save the date in the database or use some convention like always use UTC date.
+But always using UTC date will affect Interval calculations - the `time` field must be usable by Interval calculation.

+So it seems that we need:

+* An additional field for TopicJournal, which is date.

+* The time should be set to the start of the local day (in UTC) so that Interval calulations work.

+* When the user changes timezone retrieval will still work correctly (using the date field), but time values will be wrong and Interval calculations will be broken.
+All I can think of here is that we auto-detect timzeone changes and trigger fix-up (wipe Intervals and set time to correct value based on date).

+* To auto-detect timezone data we need to store timezone in the database.